Syria–European Union relations: Agreements

+Diplomatic ties

+Syrian Civil War

 Following the Syrian civil uprising in spring 2011 and the resulting escalation of violence and human rights violations, the EU suspended bilateral cooperation with the Syrian government and froze the draft Association Agreement.
 Since then, the EU has also suspended the participation of Syrian authorities in its regional programmes.
 The European Investment Bank (EIB) has suspended all loan operations and technical assistance.
 The EU established and then expanded targeted sanctions, including an arms embargo, asset freeze and travel ban on government members, and an oil embargo.
 Syria consequently suspended its membership of and participation in the Union for the Mediterranean.
 The EU Delegation in Syria remained open until December 2012.
 In December 2012, the EU accepted the National Coalition for Syrian Revolutionary and Opposition Forces as "legitimate representatives" of the Syrian people.

+In 2013, a disagreement between EU member states about whether Syrian rebel groups should be supported, resulted in relieving islamist rebel groups from the arm embargo.
+The EU's approach towards to Syrian crisis changed in 2014 when the terror organisation ISIS gained power.
+The EU shifted its focus from the Syrian government towards the fight against the Islamic State due to increasing security concerns.
+Actions implemented by the EU included humanitarian aid and support for the islamist rebel groups.

+Even though the EU states never actively took part in military actions in Syria, they supported already existing rebel groups in Syria and the US-led coalition through financial and material assistance.
 The EU is a member of the Friends of Syria Group.